Lukutok/Lukutok/README.md

 I'm a data analyst from Russia.

-- My main goal is to find a job as a data analyst;
+- My main goal is constant improvement and enjoying the process;
 - I'm a big fan of math and programming;

 ______________